 Railroad Quiet Zone

 In the spring of 2018, Eugene City Council approved funding for the construction of a Railroad Quiet Zone in Downtown Eugene and the Whiteaker neighborhood.
-Once in place, the quiet zone will silence the train horns through the heart of our city and eliminate about 70 percent of the overall train horn noise in Eugene.
+Once in place, the quiet zone will eliminate about 70 percent of the overall train horn noise in Eugene.

 Creating a whistle-free zone is about improving safety.
 When engineers blow their train horns, they are trying to alert people of an approaching train.
 The Railroad Quiet Zone (RRQZ) project is meant to keep people walking, biking and driving off the tracks as a train approaches.